izwigenhealth/izwigenhealth.co.za/page-client-staffing-solutions.md

     - url: https://images.pexels.com/photos/5699456/pexels-photo-5699456.jpeg
 ---

-Izwi GenHealth provides its clients with placement of screened, qualified, reliable, efficient and competent staff for all health related corporate events.
+Izwi Gen Health 101 provides its clients with placement of screened, qualified, reliable, efficient and competent staff for all health related corporate events.

 These personnel are:
 * Nursing staff - all categories as per assessed needs of the client